SidChandran/IPL_win_prediction/README.md

 # IPL_win_prediction
-Winner of the IPL matches is predicted
+Winner of the IPL matches is predicted using Random Forest Classifier